 - that documented safe work procedures are provided to, are understood and observed by the staff they supervise; and

 - that any hazards, exposures, incidents or concerns regarding plant within their jurisdiction are reported.

-- Within the context of the University's Occupational Health and Safety Policy and associated procedures, this policy for plant will be achieved through the following strategies:
+- Within the context of the University's Workplace Health and Safety Policy and associated procedures, this policy for plant will be achieved through the following strategies:

 - No hazardous research, teaching or operational work shall be undertaken with plant unless an associated risk assessment is completed and the Dean, Director or Head of a School, Centre, or Administrative Unit is satisfied that the hazards associated with the work are controlled as far as is reasonably practicable.